 This pink moon ushers in a period of manifesting dreams and expecting strong-growing relationships.
 Full moons are generally events of significant revelations and confronting hidden feelings.
 Having said that, although the zodiac sign Libra is in prime focus, all the other zodiac signs shall be affected by the April full moon.

-Lucky Flowers That Will Bring You Prosperity, According To Your Chinese Zodiac Sign
+Flowers That Are Lucky For You Based On Your Chinese Zodiac Sign

 How will April’s pink moon affect zodiacs?